PepsiCo: PepsiCo Beverages North America

 This division contributed 35 percent of PepsiCo's net revenue as of 2015, and involves the manufacture (and in some cases licensing), marketing and sales of both carbonated and non-carbonated beverages in North America.
-The main brands distributed under this division include Pepsi, Mountain Dew, Gatorade, 7 Up (outside the U.S.), Tropicana Pure Premium orange juice, Starry, SoBe Lifewater, Tropicana juice drinks, AMP Energy, Naked Juice, and Izze.
+The main brands distributed under this division include Pepsi, Mountain Dew, Gatorade, 7 Up (outside the U.S.), Starry, SoBe Lifewater, AMP Energy, Naked Juice, and Izze.
 Aquafina, the company's bottled water brand, is also marketed and licensed through North America Beverages.
 In 2015, PepsiCo also introduced Stubborn Soda, a line of carbonated beverages without high fructose corn syrup.

 PepsiCo also has formed partnerships with several beverage brands it does not own, in order to distribute or market them with its own brands.
 As of 2010, its partnerships include: Starbucks (Frappuccino, DoubleShot, and Iced Coffee), Unilever's Lipton licensed brands (Lipton Brisk and Lipton Iced Tea), and Dole (licensed juices and drinks).

 Frito-Lay North America

 Frito-Lay North America, the result of a merger in 1961 between the Frito Company and the H.W.
 Lay Company, produces the top-selling line of snack foods in the U.S. Its main brands in the U.S., Canada, and Mexico include Lay's and Ruffles potato chips; Doritos tortilla chips; Tostitos tortilla chips and dips; Cheetos cheese flavored snacks; Fritos corn chips; Rold Gold pretzels; Sun Chips; and Cracker Jack popcorn.
 Products made by this division are sold to independent distributors and retailers, and are transported from Frito-Lay's manufacturing plants to distribution centers, principally in vehicles owned and operated by the company.

 The division contributed 23 percent of PepsiCo's net revenue in 2015.
 Until November 2009, Christopher Furman, President of Ventura Foods Inc., occupied the position of Food Services CEO.

 In the second half of 2023, Frito-Lay, as part of the PepsiCo Positive initiative, will ship more than 700 electric vehicles (EV) to the US.
 The company predicts that this measure will reduce greenhouse gas emissions by 7,000 metric tons.
-Previous measures from the company were: order 100 Tesla Semi trucks, 30 of which have already been received, 40 Ford eTransits trucks for the Dallas - Fort Worth area, as well as the use of renewable energy storage, electric yard tractors BYD, Tesla semitrailers and Peterbilt electric trucks at a factory in Modesto, California.
+Previous measures from the company were: order 100 Tesla Semi trucks, 30 of which have already been received, 40 Ford eTransit trucks for the Dallas - Fort Worth area, as well as the use of renewable energy storage, BYD electric yard tractors, Tesla Semis and Peterbilt electric trucks at a factory in Modesto, California.